 HOW DOES LYNCH'S PHARMACY HELP?

 - Initial half hour consultation with our Pharmacist outlining Ulcerative Colitis (UC).
-This 30 minute one-on-one session is broken into three areas -

 - What is the cause of Ulcerative Colitis?